rapastranac/gempba/README.md

 ```

 As seen above, the ```HType``` instance wraps a lambda function, where the instantion is delegated to it, and it must return a boolean.
-The purpose of this lambda function is to be able to tell the library is it is worth it to invoke a branch.
-Then, after the instantiation withing the lambda function scope, this is verified.
-Since it is reading the most up-to-date values, now it is possible to use the custom verification to discard skip a branch or not.
-If it is worth it, then the the ```HType``` instance holde the arguments as usual and the lambda function returns ```true```.
-If it is not worth it, there is no need to holde arguments, and the lambda function returns ```false```.
+The purpose of this lambda function is to be able to tell the library if it is worth it to invoke a branch.
+Then, after the instantiation within the lambda function scope, this is verified.
+Since it is reading the most up-to-date values, now it is possible to use the custom verification to skip a branch or not.
+If it is worth it, then the ```HType``` instance holds the arguments as usual and the lambda function returns ```true```.
+If it is not worth it, there is no need to holds arguments, and the lambda function returns ```false```.

 Since this lambda function wraps the branch verification condition, there is no need to write it again in the main scope, since it can be simply invoked by calling the method ```evaluate_branch_checkIn()``` as shown above.

-This ```evaluate_branch_checkIn()``` is also evaluated internally in ***GemPBA*** so the ***DLB*** discards automatically a useless task, and skips to next branch.
+This ```evaluate_branch_checkIn()``` method is also invoked internally in ***GemPBA*** so the ***DLB*** discards automatically a useless task, and skips to next branch.